HopkinsIDD/flepimop-documentation/gitbook/model-of-disease-transmission-+-observation/model-implementation/intervention-templates.md

 #### `groups`

-A list of places and times the intervention should affect.
+A list of subpops and times the intervention should affect.

 **`subpop`**